brookejohnson450/brookejohnson450.github.io/_posts/2020-08-26-first-post.md

 Here is a quick rundown about myself: My name is Brooke!
 I am an INTJ, Ennegram Type 6, and an aquarius!
 Basically that means I am loyal, independent, and clueless in romance.
 What a great combo!

 I am also a SENIOR at TEXAS A&M UNIVERSITY and I will be graduating this December in the middle of a pandemic!
 Yay!
 I like lifting weights, learning about personal finance, and making Spotify playlists with funny names.
 I am currently watching Selling Sunset and I'm always listening to Girl Gotta Eat!
 I do not belong to any fandoms, but I did like One Direction through all 5 albums.
 Yes, obviously, I still like Harry.
-I mean, he sang Landslide with Fleetwood Mac and I cried when I saw that video!!
+I mean, he sang Landslide with Fleetwood Mac!
+Iconic!!

 The other largest part of my identity would be my family dog.
 Her name is Luna!
 She is 7 years old and we adopted her from a shelter two years ago.
 She was so scared when we first brought her home but she has grown so much!
 Anyway, these are my favorite pics of Luna!